mozilla/puente/docs/installation.rst

   $ pip install puente

-FIXME: This is a lie until we get it into PyPI.

 **Optional:** If you want to extract strings from Django templates, you will also need to install django-babel which has an extractor for Django templates: